resuminator/docs/docs/user-guide/create-page.md

     ![Education drag and drop](/gifs/edu_dnd.gif)

-- **Tags** can be used to signify technologies used in that experience
+- **Tags** can be used to highlight skills/technologies relevant to the experience added.
 - You can hide the entire section from your resume or a particular sub-section by toggling its respective visibility icon.